+WALL-E, an acronym for "Waste Allocation Load Lifter-Earth-Class," is the lone trash compacting robot left to clean up humanity's trash.
+All of his years alone have left him to be one curious little robot, and rummaging around the giant trash heaps affords him one cool 20th century tschakes collection -- from a battered Rubik's Cube to his much beloved nightly viewing of a Betamax tape version of Hello Dolly jacked into his video iPod.
 The usage of Hello Dolly footage to help the lonely robot program emotion into his circuitry is just one of many clever pop culture references that had the entire audience let out a audible collective "ahhhh."
 I agree with a fellow critic who suggested that there is so much going on in this movie that you can't possibly take it all in in one viewing.
 No doubt it will be dissected by film critics and fans for years to come.

+But more than the eye-popping detail in the animation, this is a movie that tugs on your heart and soul.
+No easy feat for CGI-driven eye candy.
 My young daughter certainly felt WALL-E's loneliness and rooted for this "little engine that could."
 In fact, one could feel the entire theater rooting for his unrequited love to finally be consummated with his new girlfriend EVE, AKA "Extraterrestrial Vegetation Evaluator."
 (EVE was designed by Apple's behind-the-scenes design guru Johnny Ive and is more than pod-like.)
 Without spoon feeding you the entire narrative, she is deployed to Earth to search for life.
 And even though the first act of the movie does borrow a narrative element from the second half of Spielberg's criminally misunderstood SciFi masterpiece A.I., the movie unfurls to a satisfying and redemptive ending.
 Plus a heady, mixed bag score by Thomas Newman and Peter Garbriel's gorgeous "Down To Earth" to accompany a very clever epilogue during the closing credits. ]